 Taps can accumulate hard water stains around the base and limescale crud along the back if they’re not thoroughly washed regularly.
 If yours have a bad buildup, here’s what you can do…

-- Soak paper towels thoroughly with vinegar, then pack firmly around the base of the tap fixture.
-If you have hard water deposits between the faucets and the base as well–pack soaked towels in there too.
+- Saturate paper towels thoroughly with vinegar, then pack firmly around the base of the tap fixture.
+If you have deposits between the faucets and the base as well–pack soaked towels in there too.

-- Once the crud wipes away easily, lift off the paper towels, get out an old toothbrush and scrub away.
+- Once the crud wipes away easily, lift off the paper, take out an old toothbrush and work at it.
 They should clean up easily with the crud just falling away.

-Give it a shot–you’ll be amazed how shiny new your taps will look!
+Give it a shot–you’ll be amazed how shiny new your faucets will look!

-If your shower head has a few holes clogged from hard water deposits and limescale, all you need to do is give it a good soak in a vinegar & water solution.
+If yours has a few holes clogged from hard deposits and limescale, all you need to do is give it a good dip in this solution.

-- Soak the show head in a pail of 50/50 vinegar and hot water for several hours.
-The vinegar will eat through the hard gunk and you’ll be back in business with a fully functioning, shiny shower head!
+- Submerge the head in a pail of 50/50 vinegar and hot water for several hours.
+The acid will eat through the hard gunk and you’ll be back in business with a fully functioning, shiny shower head!

-If it’s especially bad, just increase the amount of vinegar and let it soak overnight.
+If it’s especially bad, just reduce the amount of water and leave overnight.